permutationlock/zimpl/README.md

 ### Intent

-Often a generic function will wish to take a pointer as an `anytype` argument alongside a corresponding interface implementation.
-Using `PtrChild` it is simple to specify this requirement.
+Often a generic function will wish to take a pointer as an `anytype` argument alongside an interface implementation.
+Using `PtrChild` it is simple to specify that the interface requirement is for the type that the pointer dereferences to.

 ```Zig
 fn foo(ptr: anytype, Impl(PtrChild(@TypeOf(ptr)), Ifc)) ...
 ```

-## Examples
+## Example

 ```Zig
 const std = @import("std");